-- Is licensed as required; - > Has permanent facilities and equipment to perform surgical procedures on an Outpatient basis; - Gives treatment by or under the supervision of doctors, and nursing services when the patient is in the center; - > Does not have Inpatient accommodations; and - Is not, other than incidentally, used as an office or clinic for the private practice of a doctor or other professional provider.
+- > Is licensed as required; - > Has permanent facilities and equipment to perform surgical procedures on an outpatient basis; - Sives treatment by or under the supervision of doctors and nursing services when the patient is in the center; - > Does not have inpatient accommodations; and - > Is not, other than incidentally, used as an office or clinic for the private practice of a doctor or other professional provider.

-Birth center: A specialized facility that is primarily a place for delivery of children following a normal uncomplicated pregnancy and that fully meets one of the following two tests:
+Birth center: A specialized facility that is primarily a place for the delivery of children following a normal, uncomplicated pregnancy and that fully meets one of the following two tests:

-- It is licensed by the regulatory authority having responsibility for the licensing under the laws of the jurisdiction in which it is located; or - > It meets all of the following requirements: - It is operated and equipped in accordance with any applicable state law; - It is equipped to perform routine diagnostic and laboratory exams, such as hematocrit and urinalysis for glucose, protein, bacteria, and specific gravity; - It has available, to handle foreseeable emergencies, trained personnel and necessary equipment, including, but not limited to, oxygen, positive pressure mask, suction, intravenous equipment, equipment for maintaining infant temperature and ventilation, and blood expanders; - It is operated under the full-time supervision of a licensed doctor of medicine (MD), doctor of osteopathy (DO), or registered nurse (RN); - It maintains a written agreement with at least one hospital in the area for immediate acceptance of patients who develop complications; - It maintains an adequate medical record for each patient, with each record containing prenatal history, a prenatal exam, any laboratory or diagnostic tests, and a postpartum summary; and - It is expected to discharge or transfer patients within 24 hours following delivery unless medically necessary.
+- > Is licensed by the regulatory authority having responsibility for the licensing under the laws of the jurisdiction in which it is located; or - > Meets all the following requirements: - Is operated and equipped in accordance with any applicable state law; - Is equipped to perform routine diagnostic and laboratory exams, such as hematocrit and urinalysis for glucose, protein, bacteria and specific gravity; - Has available, to handle foreseeable emergencies, trained personnel and necessary equipment, including, but not limited to, oxygen, positive pressure masks, suction, intravenous equipment, equipment for maintaining infant temperature and ventilation, and blood expanders; - Is operated under the full-time supervision of a licensed doctor of medicine (MD), doctor of osteopathy (DO) or registered nurse (RN); - Maintains a written agreement with at least one hospital in the area for immediate acceptance of patients who develop complications; - Maintains an adequate medical record for each patient, with each record containing prenatal history, a prenatal exam, any laboratory or diagnostic tests, and a postpartum summary; and - Is expected to discharge or transfer patients within 24 hours following delivery unless medically necessary.